Spin-valley locked excited states spectroscopy in a one-particle bilayer graphene quantum dot: Results

 Finally, we look at the perpendicular magnetic field dependence of the spectrum, for which it is expected that all degeneracies are lifted.
 The tunneling rates $\Gamma_\mathrm{in(out)}$ were measured in steps of $\SI{20}{mT}$ up to $\SI{120}{mT}$, and are shown as full (open) circles in figure~\ref{fig:3}a.
 We used the same procedure as before to determine $\Delta\varepsilon_i$, by first characterizing $\varepsilon_\mathrm{g}$ and then identifying the points where $\Gamma_\mathrm{in}=\{1.5,2.5,3.5\}\Gamma$, indicated by the red crosses in figure~\ref{fig:3}a.
 The resulting values of $\Delta\varepsilon_i$ are plotted as a function of the perpendicular magnetic field in figure~\ref{fig:3}b.
 The points are then separated into three categories, differentiated by shapes and colors in figure~\ref{fig:3}b.
 Each set of points follows a linear dependence on $B_\perp$.
 The points located at the crossings are attributed to both possible sets.
 We subsequently plot the theoretical line for equation~\eqref{eq:exc2} that requires no fitting parameter, as a continuous gray line, using the previously determined $\Delta_\mathrm{SO}\approx \SI{59}{\micro eV}$, showing excellent agreement with the gray downward triangles.
 The two remaining sets correspond to the first and third excited states (\cref{eq:exc1,eq:exc3}), and require only one additional parameter $g_\mathrm{v}$, which is adjusted simultaneously for both sets.
-The red and blue dashed lines are the results of the parameter optimization for equations~\eqref{eq:exc1} and \eqref{eq:exc3}, giving $g_\mathrm{v}\approx 13.2$.
-Although on the low side of previously reported values, the valley Landé factor seems reasonable given the wide range of previously reported values from 18 to 90~\cite{eich2018SpinValley,kurzmann2019ExcitedStates,tong2021TunableValley,moller2023UnderstandingFourfold}.
-We then used this value of $g_\mathrm{v}$ as well as the previously determined parameters in~\cref{eq:Gamma_ou,eq:Gamma_in} to plot the continuous black lines on figure~\ref{fig:3}a.
-The slight deviations occurring at higher energies could be due to an energy-dependence of the barrier, which in turn would be magnetic-field dependent, as observed in~\cite{hofmann2016MeasuringDegeneracy}.
-Noticeably, there is no valley mixing of the states up to our experimental resolution.
-This attests of the absence of crystalline defects in the bilayer graphene, over the spatial extent of the quantum dot's wavefunction.
-We thus establish a new upper bound on the states valley-mixing of $\SI{4}{\micro eV}$ (limited by the electronic temperature in our device), five times lower than the previously reported value~\cite{banszerus2021SpinvalleyCoupling}.
+The red and blue dashed lines are the results of the parameter optimization for equations~\eqref{eq:exc1} and \eqref{eq:exc3}, giving $g_\mathrm{v}\approx 12.7$.